 - 1. Chapter Env-Wq 1500 of the New Hampshire Code of Administrative Rules, entitled: Alteration of Terrain. - 2.
 New Hampshire Stormwater Manual, current edition, as published and amended by the NHDES; and - 3.
+Seacoast Watershed Alliance Model Stormwater Standards for Coastal Watershed Communities, current edition. - 4.
 Where reference documents conflict with these Regulations or between reference documents, the more strict or conservative rule shall govern.